davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-inferred-system.md

 ### A Last Trick

-Most of the time, you do not want to "export" two or more packages, but just one with all the symbols from the "subpackages".
+Most of the time we want to *export* a single package with all the symbols from the "subpackages".
 This can be done very easily if you use the *UIOP* library shipped with ASDF.

-Let us define a file named `all.lisp` in our example like:
+For example, let us define a file named `all.lisp` in our example like:

 {% highlight common-lisp %}